brennanhfredericks/network-monitor-client/README.md

   	- 58: Internet Control Message Protocol for IPv6 (ICMPv6)
   - 802.2 LLC PDU
   	- 170: SNAP Extension Used

+# Development Setup
+- Networking stack and docker issues, ip address are also chaning with start up

 ### changes

 #### 2021/05/17